Vacaville facility marks new era in treating offenders

 The state budget in 1950 appropriated $6.4 million to construct CMF but first they opted for a temporary location at Terminal Island in San Pedro near Los Angeles.
 It would take another five years to construct and open a prison hospital in Vacaville.

-Back to its prison roots
+Terminal Island returns to prison roots

 Terminal Island started as a federal prison before becoming a Navy facility.
 When the state began housing inmates there in 1950, it marked a return to the facility’s roots.

-For the state to make use of Terminal Island, state corrections director Richard A. McGee traveled to Washington, D.C., in 1944 to make a presentation to the Pentagon.
+For the state to make use of Terminal Island, in 1944 state corrections director Richard A. McGee traveled to Washington, D.C., to make a presentation to the Pentagon.

 “The state plans to use the facility (at Terminal Island) until it builds a new general hospital on a 900-acre site near Vacaville,” the newspaper reported.

-The Long Beach Press Telegram dated June 2, 1950, reported on the preparations to transfer use of the facility.
-Dr. Marion King was appointed as CMF’s first warden, known then as “superintendent.”
+Dr. Marion King was appointed as CMF’s first superintendent.
 King had previously served as medical director of the federal bureau of prisons.

 “Dr. Marion R. King … (inspected) the Naval Disciplinary Barracks at Terminal Island which he is to be in charge of when it becomes a hospital for convicted sex offenders on July 1,” the paper reported.
-“Showing him about the former federal prison (was) Lt.
+“Showing him (around) the former federal prison (was) Lt.
 Commander Donald A. Gary, commanding officer of the barracks.”

 “The transformation of the Long Beach Naval Disciplinary Barracks on Terminal Island took only 24 hours to complete,” according to a CMF history document prepared by Office Technician Alice Trevino in 2005.